INGESTRE & TIXALL

 II.
 The Precept:-

-This comes from the annual Parish Charge levied by the Borough Council on our behalf, and taking into account our requests for the coming financial year and the block grant from central government.
+This comes from the annual Parish Charge levied by the Borough Council on our behalf, which takes into account our requests for the coming financial year and the block grant from central government.
 It is used to cover the election expenses, running expenses and any other expenditure we require.
 The cost of the 4 yearly elections is spread over the four years.

 b) SEPARATE ACCOUNTS FOR INGESTRE & TIXALL

-All income and expenditure which is not specifically allocated to either parish is split according to the relative Council Tax Bases (band D equivalent).
+All income and expenditure which is not specifically allocated to either parish is split according to the relative actual Council Tax Bases (band D equivalent).
 The Council Tax Bases is a measure of the number of properties in the various price bands in each parish, i.e. their ability to raise the precept.
-For 2011/12 this is Ingestre 80.01and Tixall 112.97 giving a ratio of 1:1.40 compared to 1:1.41 last year.
+For 2019/2020 this is Ingestre 83.22 and Tixall 119 giving a ratio of 1:1.43 the same as last year.

 c) PARISH COUNCIL FINANCIAL POWERS:-

-The Parish Council has powers to spend money on the following items:-
+*The Parish Council has powers to spend money on various items including:-*

 I. Expenditure under Section 137 must:-